 However, where an issue is too serious to be resolved informally or where your PA has failed to improve after informal warnings, you should pursue the issue formally as part of your disciplinary procedure.
 This factsheet outlines the basic legal requirements you must observe to ensure fairness throughout the process.

-In the worst case scenario, you may have to dismiss your PA.
+The worst case outcome will be that you have to dismiss your PA.
 However, it is essential to understand that dismissal of any employee is covered by strict laws and if you do not follow the correct procedures when dismissing a PA, in the worst-case scenario you may be required to attend an Employment Tribunal to explain your actions.
-Summary dismissal i.e., sacking your PA ‘on the spot’ is illegal and your PA may be able to claim for unfair dismissal if you do this regardless of what they may have done wrong.
+Summary dismissal i.e., sacking your PA ‘on the spot’ is illegal in all instances and your PA may be able to claim for unfair dismissal if you do this regardless of what they may have done wrong.

 Where possible the focus should always be on resolving the problem rather than ending the employment.